Have you ever seen the movie “Forgetting Sarah Marshall”?

 4. Does what you are doing feel like your intention?

 We talk a big game about intention in yoga, especially at the beginning of our classes and sometimes at the end.
-In fact, you can check out my old blog post about it from last year.

 But what does it really mean to connect our practice to our intentions?

 For example, if your intention is to cultivate compassion but you berate yourself for losing your balance in tree pose… Well, you get my point, right?

 “Do less.
 Try less… No. You gotta do more than that….”

 #ThanksKunu and happy practicing!
 Can’t wait to see you in 2019!